brandlewco/blumberg-law/content/pages/phoenix-criminal-attorney/mail-wire-fraud.md

 layout: PageLayout
 metaTitle: Phoenix Mail & Wire Fraud Attorney
 metaDescription: >-
-  If you are under investigation for or have been charged with possession or distribution of child pornography, contact our Phoenix child pornography attorneys.
+  If you are under investigation for or have been charged with mail or wire fraud in Arizona, contact our Phoenix mail & wire fraud attorneys.
 addTitleSuffix: true
 socialImage: null
 metaTags: []